LCA-EET/LCA/readme.md

 ### LCA Mod Reviews
 <a name="a_reviews"></a>
+Here are the reviews that I'm aware of.
+They contain a lot of spoilers.
 - Smoldering Mods Bar (More Subjective): <a href="https://smolderingmodsbar.com/love-conquers-all/">Link</a>
 - User Review (More Objective): <a href="https://github.com/LCA-EET/LCA/blob/main/EE/LCA%20MOD%20REVIEW%20AND%20FEEDBACK.pdf">Link</a>